-Dr. Guzmán-Rea facilitates workshops, trainings, and restorative circles and conversations in response to bias-related incidents, but also to educate our campus community.
+Dr. Guzmán-Rea facilitates workshops, trainings, and restorative circles and conversations in response to bias-related incidents, but also to educate the campus community.
 These workshops include topics such as implicit bias, microaggressions, understanding privilege, allyship, creating an inclusive environment, Safe Zone, and practicing cultural humility, just to name a few.
 Dr. Guzmán-Rea enjoys facilitating these conversations because she gets to watch folks explore how they self-identify and learn new ways to express themselves authentically.
-She believes that in order to cultivate global citizens, we need to have open and honest dialogue with each other and with folks that differ from us.
+She believes that to cultivate global citizens, we need to have open and honest dialogue with each other and with folks that differ from us.

 Dr. Guzmán-Rea obtained her Doctor of Education in Higher Education from the Warner School of Education at the University of Rochester and is a Licensed Master Social Worker.
 Dr. Guzmán-Rea receive